 - Support the tomato using a taut vertical strand of material (jute)

-- Either tie or clip the plant at the low end and wrap the string around the stem as it grows
+- Tie or clip plant at the low end; wrap string around the stem as it grows

-- Have a way of adjusting (tightening) the tension to keep the plant upright as it grows
+- Adjust (tighten) the tension to keep plant upright as it grows

-- Prune side stems all the way up the stem to one of two leaf stems above the first set of tomato blossoms
+- Prune side stems up to one of two leaf stems above first set of tomato blossoms

 - Keep suckers pruned